Growth of a renormalized operator as a probe of chaos: Random unitary circuit as a discrete AdS space

 There are various attempts to simulate the discrete AdS space using tensor networks.
 However, we prefer to keep the size of Hilbert space fixed at each step of the RG flow, in agreement with the surface/state correspondence.
 Therefore, we first study a toy model built from random unitary circuit and get back to the pentagon code in the next section.

-Recently people \cite{Keselman:2020fmo} study the chaotic behavior of the so-called integrated OTOC, which is essentially the size of an operator evolved in a random unitary circuit consisting of two types of quantum gates (SWAP, CNOT) with certain probability.
+Recently people \cite{Keselman:2020fmo} have studied the chaotic behavior of the so-called integrated OTOC, which is essentially the size of an operator evolved in a random unitary circuit consisting of two types of quantum gates (SWAP, CNOT) with certain probability.
 A SWAP gate exchanges the the states of the two qubits next to each other.
-What we are going to do is to replace their CNOT gate by an Eadd gate that works as the disentangler.
+What we are going to do is to replace their CNOT gate by an Eadd gate that works as the inverse of disentangler.
+The reason for the inverse is that in our case the circuit goes from IR to UV.
 As we shall see, this minor change gives a completely different circuit that emulates a MERA network or discrete AdS space.
 For our convenience, we would like to make the circuit time $t$ correspond to the radial $z$ coordinate.
 It should be noted that the size of an operator in its definition \er{sizedef} depends on the choice of circuit time.
 But here the size is taken as a physical quantity and is computed in a different way.
 Consequently our choice of circuit time has no effect on the size.
 We will compute the integrated OTOC (taken as the size) and show that it grows linearly with the circuit time $t$.
 To make sure that the circuit constructed in this way does look like AdS space, we also compute the entanglement entropy of a single interval on the boundary and find that it has the right logarithmic behavior as indicated by RT formula.